Arthur Smith (producer): Early life

 Smith was born Montreal in 1960 and grew up in Hampstead, Quebec.
 He became interested in television during his youth, making predictions of television ratings and reading Variety and The Hollywood Reporter.
 At the age of sixteen he became a disc jockey in Montreal.
 He also acted in television commercials and two films; Pinball Summer and Hog Wild.
 Smith attended Ryerson Polytechnical Institute in Toronto.
 He chose communications over theatre as his major.
 While at Ryerson, Smith continued to act.
 He appeared in episodes of Hangin' In and Flappers.
 He also recorded voice-overs for commercials and produced segments for the CBC Radio's Variety Tonight.
 He graduated in 1982 and was class valedictorian.
-One of the first ever alumnus to be inducted into Ryerson's Wall of Fame, he is also the founding sponsor of the Ryerson in LA program, which grants scholarships to numerous students from Ryerson to come to Los Angeles to learn about the entertainment business.
+One of the first alumni to be inducted into Ryerson's Wall of Fame, he is also the founding sponsor of the Ryerson in LA program, which grants scholarships to numerous students from Ryerson to come to Los Angeles to learn about the entertainment business.
+In 2024, Toronto Metropolitan University (formerly Ryerson University), unveiled the newly renovated and renamed Arthur Smith Virtual Production Studio.